Black Friday Deals 2020 – Menu

 13 August, 2020 – Another interesting report has just broken online that discussed the future of Black Friday as a term for the 2020 super sale as well as subsequent years.

-"Black Friday" has been used for decades now in one way or another, but over the past 10 years especially it has become synonymous mainly with people actually shopping in physical stores.
+As we discuss in the nearby Origin of the Term section of this Black Friday sales guide, "Black Friday" has been used for decades now in one way or another, but over the past 10 years especially it has become synonymous mainly with people actually in physical stores.

 For many, Black Friday means going out and deal hunting in stores.